monktastic/no-more-contempt/scratch/key-points.md

 - It is a Faustian bargain: our agendas get furthered while the darkness gets a tighter grip on the world.

-- It is only by seeing how thoroughly we — the "good people" — been tricked that we begin to appreciate just how terrifyingly clever the darkness is, and just how deeply the "bad people" are trapped.

-- It continually drives humanity toward various kinds of Armageddon: situations in which everyone is violently proving how _righteous_ they are.
-It is why the US is headed toward civil war without anyone suspecting their own complicity, and explains bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.
-Nearly the whole world is caught in its terrible sway, evil provoking "righteous" retribution at every turn, without anyone ever noticing the true source of it all.

 - Ironically, the only people who _are_ superior — and thus have any right to feel contempt — are those who have seen through this most insidious trap, and are therefore incapable of feeling genuine contempt.